castower/cpp-593-treeproject-site/README.md

 library( "tidyverse" )    # Used for manipulating data and packages
 ```

 The LiDAR data set was accessed from Arizona State University Library’s [Map and Geospatial Hub](https://lib.asu.edu/geo).
 Tiles 2333.tif and 2433.tif from the Phoenix, Arizona USGS data set are used in the code-through.
-You can view details [here](https://lib.asu.edu/geo/news/robust-usgs-lidar-data-now-available).
+Details are available [here](https://lib.asu.edu/geo/news/robust-usgs-lidar-data-now-available).